Diagnosing Frontend Issues¶

 - or, navigate to Web Development > Web Console in the menu and open the Console panel

-Before you can access the console in Safari, you first need to enable the Develop menu:
+Before you can access the console in Safari on MacOS, you first need to enable the Develop menu:

 - Choose Safari Menu > Preferences and select the Advanced Tab